hyperledger/fabric-private-chaincode/README.md

 ```bash
 make -C $FPC_PATH/utils/docker pull pull-dev
 ```
-This will fetch the FPC development image and then opens a shell inside the FPC development container, with environment variables like `$FPC_PATH` appropriately defined and all dependencies like the Intel SGX SDK, ready to build and run FPC.

 #### Manually build docker images
 In order to build the development image manually you can use the following commands.
 Note that this process may take some time.
 ```bash